martenframework/marten/docs/docs/templates/reference/tags.md

 ## `csrf_token`

 The `csrf_token` template tag allows to compute and insert the value of the CSRF token into a template.
-This tag can only be used for templates that are rendered as part of a view (for example by leveraging [`#render`](../../views-and-http/introduction#render) or one of the [generic views](../../views-and-http/generic-views) involving rendered templates).
+This tag can only be used for templates that are rendered as part of a handler (for example by leveraging [`#render`](../../handlers-and-http/introduction#render) or one of the [generic handlers](../../handlers-and-http/generic-handlers) involving rendered templates).

-This can be used to insert the CSRF token into a hidden form input so that it gets sent to the view processing the form data for example.
-Indeed, views will automatically perform a CSRF check in order to protect unsafe requests (ie. requests whose methods are not `GET`, `HEAD`, `OPTIONS`, or `TRACE`):
+This can be used to insert the CSRF token into a hidden form input so that it gets sent to the handler processing the form data for example.
+Indeed, handlers will automatically perform a CSRF check in order to protect unsafe requests (ie. requests whose methods are not `GET`, `HEAD`, `OPTIONS`, or `TRACE`):

 ```html
 <form method="post" action="" enctype="multipart/form-data">